Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 ## Running the Permissions Service API

-After all of the above have been set up, you're now ready to build and run the SaaS Permissions Services.
-When you do, a browser will open and load a Swagger Page:
+After all of the above have been set up, you're now ready to build and run the SaaS Permissions Services in your local development environment.
+As you press debug/run, a browser will open and load a Swagger Page:

+> Tip: Swagger is only enabled when the API is running locally.
+You'll find the details in `program.cs`.

 ![image-20230112000806828](assets/readme/image-20230112000806828.png)

 Now *try it out* and run the `GetTenantUsers` API.
-It will take approx. 20-40 seconds to complete the request the first time you run it, because the app will need to authenticate itself, including getting a signed assertion from Key Vault.
+It will take approx. 20-40 seconds to complete the request, the first time you run it, because the app will need to authenticate itself, including getting a signed assertion from Key Vault.

-> Tip: After the first run the access token is cached, so if you run the request a second time it will be much faster.
+> Tip: After the first run the access token is cached for the duration of it's life time, so if you run the request a second time it will be much faster.

-Enter the `tenantId` of your Azure B2C Tenant (i.e., the one that was created as part of deploying the Identity Foundation).
+Enter the `tenantId` of your Azure B2C Tenant (i.e., the `tenant id` of the Azure B2C tenant that was deployed as part of the Identity Foundation).
 You'll find it in the `config.json` file at `.deployment.azureb2c.tenantId`.

 ![image-20230112001210631](assets/readme/image-20230112001210631.png)

 ## How  to Deploy to Azure

-For deploying to Azure we suggest leveraging [GitHub Actions](https://github.com/features/actions).
+For deploying the SaaS Permissions Service API to Azure we've provided a [GitHub Action](https://github.com/features/actions).
+Establishing a [CI/CD](CI/CD) pipeline from the onset provides automation which increases security and minimizes operations.
+We highly recommend using this or some other CI/CD tool.

+During the deployment of the Identity Foundation, an [OIDC Connection](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=openid) was established between your Azure resource group and your GitHub repo.
+This connection enables GitHub action to push updates directly to your Azure App Services.
+Leveraging [OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect) is the recommended authentication method for automated deployment, offering hardened security without the need to managing and keeping safe secrets or passwords.